7 ways employee engagement drives ROI

 2. Productivity gains

-Engaged employees get more done, faster, and with higher quality because they believe what they’re doing matters, and they’re personally invested in the results.
+Engaged employees get more done, faster, and with higher quality.
+That’s because they believe what they’re doing matters and they’re personally invested in the results.
 Teams with high employee engagement are 21% more productive, according to Gallup.
-When workers feel their work matters, that it’s more than just a job, their energy levels are higher and attention to detail increases.
-You get more done when you’re happy, don’t you?
-Guess what.
-That’s human nature.
+O.C.
+Tanner’s Global Culture Report adds that employees who aren't engaged are 47% less likely to put in a great deal of effort to help the organization succeed.

 3. Increased trust in management